 Randall joined the WPI/NTPA Office Staff after graduating from Urbana University in 1990.
 His first opportunity with the company was as the scoreboard/laser operator.
 In the fall of that same year, Gregg began working on event sanctioning in house under the tutelage of WPI President/CEO David P. Schreier.
 Randall was responsible for sanctioning State National and Pro National events at that time as well as working with the pre-commitment program for competitors.
 After three years with the company, he spent the next four years managing his uncle's printing company in his native Urbana, Ohio.
 When an opportunity to come back to the NTPA presented itself in the summer of 1997, Randall returned to the company working with marketing, promoter and printing concerns.
 The in-house graphics design position was a result of Randall's experience in printing.
 Also while away, Randall promoted an NTPA event called the "Mad River Valley Nationals" around Memorial Day weekend each year.
 It gave Gregg experience he otherwise would not have had in returning to WPI/NTPA.
-Among Randall's responsibilities include overall management of the WPI/NTPA Office in Columbus, event contracts and sanctioning, competitor programs, the Enderle Pull-Off event, and the weekly television series shown on RFD-TV called "NTPA Championship Pulling."
-Gregg, his wife Dana, and their two daughters, Allison and Emily, live north of the office complex in Lewis Center, Ohio.
+Among Randall's responsibilities include overall management of the WPI/NTPA Office in Columbus, event contracts and sanctioning, competitor programs, the Enderle Pull-Off event, and the weekly television series shown on RFD-TV, "NTPA Championship Pulling."
+Gregg, his wife Dana, and their two daughters, Allison and Emily, live in Lewis Center, Ohio.